We here, at Dufort Farms,

 1 tsp pure vanilla extract

 In a blender whirl all ingredients until smooth.
 Serve in chilled glasses immediately.
+(I wonder if this would freeze well.)

 BLUEBERRY LEMONADE